MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 |---------|---------|
 |Per-organizer    |When you implement a per-organizer policy, all meeting participants inherit the policy of the organizer.
 For example, **Automatically admit people** is a per-organizer policy and controls whether users join the meeting directly or wait in the lobby for meetings scheduled by the user who is assigned the policy.          |
 |Per-user    |When you implement a per-user policy, only the per-user policy applies to restrict certain features for the organizer and/or meeting participants.
 For example, **Allow Meet now** is a per-user policy.     |
 |Per-organizer and per-user     |When you implement a combination of a per-organizer and per-user policy, certain features are restricted for meeting participants based on their policy and the organizer's policy.
 For example, **Allow cloud recording** is a per-organizer and per-user policy.
 Turn on this setting to allow the meeting organizer and participants to start and stop a recording.

-By default, a policy named Global (org-wide default) is created.
-All users in your organization will be assigned this meeting policy by default.
-You can either make changes to this policy or create one or more custom policies and assign users to them.
+By default, a policy named Global (Org-wide default) is created.
+All users in your organization are assigned the Global meeting policy by default.
+You can either make changes to it or create one or more custom policies and assign users to them.
+Users will get the Global policy unless you create and assign a custom policy.
 When you create a custom policy, you can allow or prevent certain features from being available to your users, and then assign it to one or more users who will have the settings applied to them.

 ## Change or create a meeting policy

 To change or create a meeting policy, go to the Microsoft Teams admin center > **Meetings** > **Meeting policies**.
-Select a policy from the list or select **New policy**.
+Select a policy from the list or select **Add**.
 If you're creating a new policy, add a name and description.
 The name can't contain special characters or be longer than 64 characters.
 Choose your settings, and then select **Save**.

 For example, say you have a bunch of users and you want to limit the amount of bandwidth that their meeting would require.
 You would create a new custom policy named "Limited bandwidth" and disable the following settings: